Stretch your buyer’s dollar. Give your seller a little extra in their pocket!

 For Cedar Rapids properties, call us at 319-777-7127 to confirm the property is in an NFC lending area and still has funds available.

-As home sellers seek to get top dollar for their property, the $10,000 in forgivable funds can be used to address repairs once the home has sold and the purchase loan has closed.
+As home sellers seek to get top dollar for their property, the $10,000 ($15,000 in Cedar Rapids) in forgivable funds can be used to address repairs once the home has sold and the purchase loan has closed.

 The rehabilitation funds can also be used to add things like garages, paved driveways and fences.

 These additional funding options might just be the one thing that is missing for the buyer.

-PLEASE NOTE: The homebuyer must receive their mortgage loan to purchase a home through NFC to be eligible for the up to $10,000 in forgivable funds and the Neighborhood Reinvest down payment assistance.
+PLEASE NOTE: The homebuyer must receive their mortgage loan to purchase a home through NFC to be eligible for the up to $10,000 ($15,000 in Cedar Rapids) in forgivable funds and the Neighborhood Reinvest down payment assistance.
 Visit our Purchase Program for complete details.
 If a mortgage is obtained from another lender, in most cases, the homeowner must wait 12 months before applying for a home improvement loan.
-A home improvement loan is eligible for forgivable funds; however, it is a percentage of the project, either 25%, 33% or 50% up to $10,000.
+A home improvement loan is eligible for forgivable funds; however, it is a percentage of the project, either 25%, 33% or 50% up to $10,000 ($15,000 in Cedar Rapids).